SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Twilight Sparkle wakes up with a yawn.
 She gets out of bed and stretches her legs.
 Making her way over to her mirror, she levitates a hairbrush to brush her mane.

-Looking in the mirror, Twilight froze as her reflection did not greet her.
-Instead, Pinkie Pie was in her mirror, and she looks worried.
+Looking in the mirror, Twilight freezes as her reflection does not greet her.
+Instead, Pinkie Pie is in her mirror, and she looks worried.

-Pinkie's reflection spoke up. *"Twilight!"*
+Pinkie's reflection speaks up. *"Twilight!"*

 "Pinkie?
 How – what are you doing in my mirror?"
 Twilight asks.

-*"I'm not Pinkie… I mean I am, but not really.
+*"I'm not Pinkie… I mean, I am, but not really.
 I'm her reflection, and she – we need your help!"*

 The reflection at this moment morphs from looking like her bright and cheerful friend to the version of herself she hid from her friends.

 "Why do you look so sad?
 What's going on?"
-Twilight asks in a concerning voice.
+Twilight asks in a concerned voice.

-*"Pinkie has been hiding how she really is for a long time.
+*"Pinkie has been hiding how she really feels for a long time.
 I'm how she really is.
 I'm Pinkie Pie."*

 "What do you mean hiding?
-How could she hide this?"
+How could she hide *this*?"
 Twilight gestures at the reflection.

 *"She forces it.
 She puts on a smile and forces everything because she's convinced its the only way to make everypony else happy."*